 The Daily Board of the General Council consists of 3 members: the Chair, the Vice-Chair on behalf of staff and the Vice-Chair on behalf of students.
 The Daily Board discusses the university’s current affairs.
 They are the point of contact for the Executive Board between the official meetings.
-Finally, the Daily Board also looks into the current affairs of the sub-councils (Faculty Councils, Services Council and Academy Council) and the Degree Programme Advisory Committees.
+Finally, the Daily Board also looks into the current affairs of the sub-councils (Faculty Councils and Services Council) and the Degree Programme Advisory Committees.

 Annually, the General Council writes a report of its activities and with this, they are held accountable to their constituents.